oak-hu/oak-hu.github.io/content/2024-2025/Metaphysics & Epistemology.md

 primitive theory: presence is irreducible to notions such as location and delegation, even if it might display some substantive connections to them, and should not be defined in their terms.

+a perdurant delegates its proper temporal parts at a time, an endurant delegates itself, a social entity delegates its members, a universal delegates of of the things that exemplify it, a contingent object delegates its counterparts (induced relations)

+might allow higher-order identities between presence and these induced relations.

+an induced relation is location conducive iff it entails that the delegator is weakly located at the place of delegation; exlusive, indifferent clear generalizations